stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 To add value every day means helping employees with their day to day work, as well as the overall strategic context and corresponding initiatives.

-Imagine if org-wide collaboration could sit within an easy to understand strategic context - why is our organization here (a la Simon Sinek), what are we trying to achieve (a la Prof Roger Martin), how are we going to get there (cascading strategy tree) and how are we going right now (live data and collaboration, at every level in the strategy tree)?
+Imagine if org-wide collaboration could sit within an easy to understand strategic context:

+* why is our organization here (a la Simon Sinek)?
+* what are we trying to achieve (a la Prof Roger Martin)?
+* how are we going to get there (cascading strategy tree)?
+* how are we going right now (live data and collaboration at every level in the strategy tree)?

 This would allow every employee to embrace and contribute to what their CEO, executives and managers are trying to achieve.